Congressional District # 09

 Peoples Gas built the North Shore Avenue Station MGP in 1926 and began operating it as a storage facility for manufactured gas.
 A 15 million cubic foot tar-sealed gas holder located on the west side of the site was used to store manufactured gas from the time the station began operations.
 Later, the holder was used to store natural gas and/or a combination of natural and manufactured gas.
 The gas holder was taken out of service in 1956 for inspection and repairs.
 The gas holder sealant was changed from tar to oil at this time, and nearly 200,000 gallons of tar were removed from the site.
 The gas holder and most of the tar tanks associated with it were removed in 1971, but additional underground tar tanks may have been left in place at this time.
 The main gas storage facility buildings are currently used for the sub-shop operations.

-The North Shore Avenue Station MGP site is not listed on the National Priorities List (NPL) but it is being managed under EPA's Superfund Alternative Sites (SAS) program.
-The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the NPL but instead will be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.
+The North Shore Avenue Station MGP site is not listed on the National Priorities List (NPL) but it is being managed under EPA's Superfund Alternative site (SA) program.
+The SA program addresses potential cleanup sites that might otherwise be eligible for listing on the NPL but instead will be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.

 The North Shore Avenue Station MGP site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.